 Love Trying New Dishes?
 Get Paid to Eat as a Food Taster

-Or you might just make $15 for a few minutes of eating.
-You see, there are two types of taste-testing positions: those that are full-time jobs and those that are essentially consumer surveys.
-The former can be a great way to make a living, and the latter are a fun way to pick up some extra income.
+You see, there are basically two types of taste testing positions: those that are full-time jobs and those that are essentially consumer surveys.

 Food Tasting Jobs Aren’t Easy to Get